ytyeoh/toyota/content/blog/innova zenix.en.md

      description= "8 years hybrid electric warranty with unlimited mileage.
 Inverter and Power Management Control ECU replacement included.<br>*Terms and conditions apply." img= "innovazenix-31"
 +++
+## ALL-NEW INNOVA ZENIX
+HYBRID ELECTRIC

+ELEVATE
+EVERY MOMENT

+**Crossover from RM 202,000.00**

+## All Innova Zenix Models:

+**Innova Zenix 2.0V  From RM165,000.00**
+- 10.1-inch Display Audio with Android Auto® & Apple CarPlay™
+- with 10-speed Direct Shift CVT (174 PS): 2.0L Dynamic Force Engine
+- First in Toyota line-up: Toyota Safety Sense 3.0

+**Innova Zenix Hybrid Electric  From RM202,000.00**
+- 10.1-inch Display Audio with Android Auto® & Apple CarPlay™
+- with EV mode (186 PS): 5th Generation Hybrid system
+- Panoramic Sunroof

+On-the-road price including SST, without insurance for models in Peninsular Malaysia (for Individual Private Owners).
+Prices shown are subject to change and are governed by the terms and conditions of this website.

+## ALL-NEW INNOVA ZENIX
+Sleek looks meet bold personality with the all-new Innova Zenix.
+Turn heads at every turn of the corner with its refreshed design and advanced features that will elevate every moment of your drive.

+- 10.1-inch Display Audio with Android Auto® & Apple CarPlay™
+- with 10-speed Direct Shift CVT (174 PS): 2.0L Dynamic Force Engine
+- First in Toyota line-up: Toyota Safety Sense 3.0

+## 5TH GENERATION TOYOTA HYBRID ELECTRIC SYSTEM WITH EV MODE
+Electrify your drive and go the distance with the all-new Zenix Hybrid Electric.
+Experience the new 5th generation hybrid system that offers better fuel efficiency, handling, quietness, responsive acceleration, and more.

+## F.U.T.U.R.E.
+**Fuel Efficiency**
+With the electric motor, the All-New Corolla Cross Hybrid Electric saves cost by reducing fuel consumption.
+<br>*Image is for illustration purpose only.
+     img= "innovazenix-2"
+**Unmatched Comfort**
+In EV MODE, only the silent electric motor runs the car which reduces cabin noise, leading to increased passenger comfort.
+<br>Condition of the Hybrid Electric battery system affects whether the electric motor can run the whole car or not, as well as the speed and distance that can be travelled.
+<br>*Image is for illustration purpose only.
+     img= "innovazenix-3"
+**Tomorrow-driven**
+CO2 Emissions: 98g/km
+<br>Using less petrol means lower CO2 emissions, that which will change the world for the better for years to come.
+<br>*Image is for illustration purpose only.
+     img= "innovazenix-4"
+**Unrivalled Technology**
+The 5th Generation Hybrid Electric battery now lasts longer than ever by adopting:
+- Advanced Hybrid Electric software
+- Efficient air filtration
+- Improved battery-cooling system
+<br>*Image is for illustration purpose only.
+     img= "innovazenix-5"
+**Reassurance**
+Market-leading Hybrid Electric Warranty 8 years warranty from the date of registration with unlimited mileage covering the Hybrid Electric Vehicle (HEV) battery, inverter and power management control ECU.
+Hybrid Electric Warranty can be extended for another 2 years.
+<br>Using less petrol means lower CO2 emissions, that which will change the world for the better for years to come.
+<br>Terms and conditions apply.
+     img= "innovazenix-6"
+****Excitement**
+The lower centre of gravity allows for greater handling, as well as a more stable and comfortable ride.
+<br>*Image is for illustration purpose only.
+     img= "innovazenix-7"

 ### COLOURS
 - Grey Metallic
 - Platinum White Pearl Mica